carsonSgit/SpaceConcordia_IntroTask/README.md

-# SpaceConcordia_IntroTask
+# SpaceConcordia Intro Tasks

-Intro Task for the Robotics Sector of Space Concordia
+A repo to house the work done for the Space Concordia Intro Tasks